klauern/torquebox-examples/jms/README.md

 Deploying the queues and topics
 -------------------------------
-deploy the torquebox.yml file in this directory, which will deploy the queues and topics as standalone messaging containers.
+deploy the torquebox.yml file in the `./destinations/` directory, which will deploy the queues and topics as standalone messaging containers.

     $ jruby -S rake torquebox:deploy